vellisthn/vellisthn/README.md

 ## 🎓 About Me

 I'm a 15-year-old student at Santa Laurensia, passionate about programming and technology.
-I love building desktop applications and exploring computer vision with AI!
+I love building desktop applications and frameworks for CSEC!

 - 🔭 Currently working on exciting projects (coming soon!)
 - 🌱 Always learning and improving my skills